Shared Legacies: The African American-Jewish Civil Rights Alliance

 Yet, the relationship has frayed in recent years, as a once mighty bond of support and respect has seemingly faded, been forgotten, or been ignored.
 Pivotal events come alive through a treasure trove of archival materials narrated by eyewitnesses, activists, Holocaust survivors, and leaders of the movement.
 With divisive seeds of hate taking root again in the American landscape, a new generation also affirms their pledge to actively promote the values of social justice.

-Rental includes a moderated conversation about Shared Legacies on Wednesday, December 9, 7:00 PM, featuring Rabbi David Saperstein, Dr. LaNitra Berger, and Dr. Marc Dollinger.
+Rental includes a moderated conversation about Shared Legacies which will automatically play after the film, featuring director Shari Rogers, Rabbi David Saperstein, Dr. LaNitra Berger, and Dr. Marc Dollinger.

 Presented in partnership with the Capital Jewish Museum.